huynguyen0909/CallmeQuant.github.io/_posts/2022-10-20-boostrapping-forecasting.md

+---
-# Boostrapping with extension to Markov Chain
+title: "Boostrapping with Extension to Markov Chain"
+date: 2022-10-20
+mathjax: true
+toc: true
+categories:
+  - Study
+tags:
+  - Demand Forecasting
+  - Markov Chain
+  - Statistics
+---

-## Motivation and Algorithm Sketch
+# Motivation and Algorithm Sketch
 In the context of forecasting intermittent demands, many bootstrapping approaches have been proposed to overcome the obstacles with this specific pattern of time series, which is not efficiently manipulated by many parametric models (Shenstone and Hyndman, 2003).
 The boostrapping approach propose by Willemain et al., (2004) is the most attracted and well-approved in both academic literature and real-world applications.
 To improve the accuracy of forecasting procedures of products posed highly intermittent patterns, Willemain devised the simple boostrapping method by plug in two features (extensions), the use of discrete-time Markov Chain and the process of "Jittering".

 Concerning conventional boostrapping, which was developed by Efron (1979), the method involves repetitively sampling with replacement from the original data set, thus construct independent boostrap replications, in order to estimate the empirical distribution of the demand (or sale volumes under our concern).
 Nevertheless, two significant drawbacks acknowledged in this method are: First, the possibility of any autocorrelations presenting in the data violates the assumption of independence amongst observations and Second, the generated values of the reconstructed distribution may not be observed, yet still compatible with the earlier distribution.